Artificial Sweeteners

 • Digestion: Saccharin passes through the digestive system unchanged and is excreted in the urine.

 • Toxicity: Saccharin was previously linked to bladder cancer in animal studies, leading to warning labels on products in the past.
 However, subsequent research has not found clear evidence of carcinogenicity in humans, and many regulatory agencies have deemed it safe for consumption.
+Recent studies associate higher intake with accelerated cognitive decline.

 • Common Foods: Saccharin is found in tabletop sweeteners, diet sodas, canned fruit, and other processed foods.